jandrovins/cp/README.md

 # cp - My Competitive Programming repo
 Repository in which I will place my solutions to Competitive Programming problems.
-Also, some implementations of
+Also, some implementations of basics algorithms.